neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 Given that the crashes return when putting copying the DirectStorage 1.2.3 dlls to System32 the crashes also return, this is likely the case.

 I personally believe this fix is a placebo fix since the version only fixes a handful of crash-related bugs and deadlocks.
 So rolling back should have no actual change in performance.
-Never versions aren't always better.
+Newer versions aren't always better.

 ### Dauntless